-The research proposal written by a student who successfully completes the qualifying examination shall automatically fulfill the scholarly paper requirement for the non-thesis M.S. degree.
-The student can apply for that degree if the 30-credit coursework requirements have also been satisfied.
+The research proposal written by a student who successfully completes the qualifying examination shall automatically fulfill the scholarly paper requirement for the non-thesis M.S. degree if a student leaves the program following Advancement.
+The student can apply for that degree if the coursework and 30-credit requirements have also been satisfied.